movementlabsxyz/MIP/MIP/mip-37/README.md

 2. If the votes in the current `acceptingEpoch` are not sufficient but there are votes in the subsequent epochs and they are sufficient, the rollover function should be initiated.

 > [!NOTE]
 > this is a requirement to protect against liveness issues.
-Either the acceptor (or the volunteer-acceptor) has not been active for a liveness affecting amount of time to initiate postconfirmations, or over 1/3 of the validators have not been active in the `acceptingEpoch`.
+Either the acceptor (or the volunteer-acceptor) has not been active for a liveness affecting amount of time to initiate Postconfirmations, or over 1/3 of the validators have not been active in the `acceptingEpoch`.
 Either way, the current acceptingEpoch has not been live and should be skipped.

 #### Acceptor

-Every interval `acceptorTerm` one of the validators takes on the role to perform the postconfirmation checks.
+Every interval `acceptorTerm` one of the validators takes on the role to perform the Postconfirmation checks.
 This acceptor is selected via L1-randomness provided through L1Block hashes.
 This acceptor is responsible for updating the contract state once a super-majority is reached for a superBlock.
 The acceptor is rewarded for this service, see the [Rewards section](#rewards).
 We note that this does not equate to a leader in a traditional consensus protocol, as the acceptor does not propose new states.
 Its role can also be taken over by a [volunteer-acceptor](#volunteer-acceptor).

 > :bulb: We separate the acceptor from the validators to achieve separation of concerns and in particular simplify the reward mechanism.